xunleii/belug-apps-test/charts/belug-apps/app-readme.md

 `TrueNAS Scale` with some extensions.

 **CAUTIONS:**
-**- This application needs an ingress and an SSL certificate to work properly**
+**- This application needs Traefik ingress and an SSL certificate to work properly**
 **- It has not been tested in multi-node mode**

 _This TrueNAS charts **not** is supplied by TrueCharts nor ixsystems_